AdobeDocs/experience-platform.en/help/edge-network-server-api/client-state.md

 The client responsibility is to store and include them in all subsequent requests.
 The client must also take care of proper expiration for entries, as instructed by the gateway.
 When the entries were stored as cookies, the browser does all this work automatically.

-Although the state entries always have a plain `String` value (visible to the caller/SDK), we advise users to not consume or tamper with the values in any way.
+Although the state entries always have a plain `String` value (visible to the caller/SDK), you should not consume or tamper with the values in any way.
 The value structure/format or even the name itself might change at any point, which could lead to unexpected behavior for clients that use the state internally.
 The state is intended to always be consumed by the gateway itself or other edge services.

 ## Persisting client state as metadata